mkwjoh004uct/A-Time-Sensitive-network-Switch-Implementation-using-P4/README.md

-# A Time Sensitive network Switch Implementation using Programming Protocol-Independent Packet Processors (P4)
+# A Time-Sensitive Network Switch Implementation using Programming Protocol-Independent Packet Processors (P4)
 # Introduction
 Final year research project to design a programmable virtual switch based on the specifications of TSN to be implemented on a TSN network (in Mininet) comprised of various TSN switches and a network controller.